cjmet/AhMediaPlayer/README.md

 - [ ] Unit Testing
   * Not yet implemented
 - [ ] ~~SOLID Principles~~
   * I'll do a better job of this in the future, and as I have time to refactor and clean things up.
-I was too entirly clueless and stumbling around in the dark to properly implement a good SOLID plan.
+I was too entirely clueless and stumbling around in the dark to properly implement a good SOLID plan.
 - [ ] ~~SQL Queries~~
   * Unlikely to be used in this project.
 - [ ] ~~Generic Class~~